angular/components/src/cdk/testing/test-harnesses.md

 #### Change detection
 By default, test harnesses will run Angular's change detection before reading the state of a DOM element and after interacting with a DOM element.
-While this is convenient in most cases, there may be times that you need finer-grained control over change detection. (e.g. to check the state of something while an async operation is in progress).
+While convenient in most cases, there may be times that you need finer-grained control over change detection.
+For example, you may want to check the state of a component while an async operation is pending.
 In these cases you can use the `manualChangeDetection` function to disable automatic handling of change detection for a block of code.
 For example: